0107: Hoyuca, Cueva (Uzueka, Cueva de)

-The Four Valleys System (Sistema de Cuatro Valles) has 18 entrances (November 2023).
+The Four Valleys System (Sistema de Cuatro Valles) has 18 entrances (December 2024) and the possibility of doing 306 different through trips!
 The system lies under ground administered by three townhalls: Solórzano, Ruesga and Voto.
 Cueva de la Hoyuca in Riaño (Solórzano) is the major segment having the following entry points

 The other linked entrances into the Four Valleys System are